-More often than not, a character suffering a lot of damage will fall unconscious from instant pain and shock.
-This is known as system shock and is the most likely cause of a character falling casualty.
+More often than not, a character suffering a lot of damage will i unconscious from instant pain and shock.
+This is known i system shock and is the most likely cause of a character falli casualty.
 Divide the character's Toughness by 5.
-The result is his System Shock value.
-If he suffers a number of Damage points from one hit equal to or greater than his System Shock value, he must pass a Toughness test or be taken out of action for the remainder of the game.
-Note that this is damage which is added to his injury total, after deductions for armour, etc. It is possible for a character to test for system shock several times in the same turn, due to receiving multiple hits or injury results.
+The result is t System Shock value.
+If he suffers a number of Damage poin from one hit equal to or greater than his System Shock value, must pass a Toughness test or be taken out of action for t remainder of the game.
+Note that this is damage which is add to his injury total, after deductions for armour, etc. It is possib for a character to test for system shock several times in the sat turn, due to receiving multiple hits or injury results.